-Accounts payable fraud is at an all-time high.
-Scammers are moving at the speed of lightning to cash in big bucks.
+Accounts payable fraud is a major problem.
+Scammers are moving rapidly to cash in big bucks.
 They’re taking advantage of the Digital Era’s easy access to private accounts and information in malicious ways that are easily overlooked.
-Nowadays, businesses experience more fraud losses than ever before, and they’re paying a pretty penny in return.
-But, as technology evolves, accounts payable automation (AP automation) is making it hard to crack the code to fraudulent AP attempts.

 According to the Association of Certified Fraud Examiners’ most recent report, there were $6.3 billion in total losses from ACFE cases in 2016.
 Across all industries, banking and finance services were the biggest victims at 16.8%, losing an average of $192,000 annually.

 But as technology evolves, accounts payable automation (AP automation) is making it hard to crack the code to fraudulent AP attempts.
 The big question is this: How are scammers taking advantage of business bucks?
 Forbes named the top five business accounts payable fraud practices hitting finance departments the hardest:

 - Identity theft: Using another person’s personal information including tax returns, social security number, or financial information.

 - Payroll fraud: Entering a payroll service or software with the intention of stealing money.
 This includes entering incorrect hours, “buddy punching” for hours not worked, and unapproved pay rate adjustments.

 - Return fraud: Returning goods or services in exchange for more money than valued, including “renting” items and returning stolen goods in exchange for cash.